tejada7/Java-Certification/OCP.md

 > *Type erasure means removing generic information within a class by replacing it with Object and the necessary casting
 >, it happens when compiling and creating the bytecode.*

-That being said, *reifiable types* can do anything that Java allows.
+That said, *reifiable types* can do anything that Java allows.
 Non-reifiable types have some limitations, generics are non-reifiable and its limitation are:

 * Calling constructors (i.e. new T())